IoT Asset Management in a Nutshell

-There is an increase in interests and investments in Enterprise Asset Management (EAM) solutions, for addressing challenges like monitoring assets that require ongoing maintenance, ensuring asset performance, global commoditization, regulatory compliance, health and safety protocol, and other.
-EAM solutions are now available as Cloud solutions from multiple vendors and integrates with IoT platforms to manage the assets lifecycle and address business imperatives.
+There are an increase in interests and investments in Enterprise Asset Management (EAM) solutions, for addressing challenges like monitoring assets that require ongoing maintenance, ensuring asset performance, global commoditization, regulatory compliance, health and safety protocol, and other.
+EAM solutions are now available as Cloud solutions from multiple vendors and integrate with IoT platforms to manage the asset’s lifecycle and address business imperatives.

 As organizations deploy more and more IoT-enabled assets & sensors, it can rapidly get too complicated to handle high equipment availability.
 An asset management platform can automatically ascertain the ‘weak link in the chain’ and help support high availability and a solid OEE score in your production.

 Organizations overstock equipment and goods to make sure that they always have the assets they might need.
 Smart shelving solutions detect when a stock is low and automatically reports on this, or sensors that monitor the quality of perishable items and can send alerts when items need to be discounted or removed from the shelves.
 IoT-enabled stock control greatly improves the accuracy of stock checking.
 It can predict and send reminders to increase inventory to meet a spike in demand for certain products at certain times, to avoid running out of stock and miss out on sales opportunities.
 To get control or even eliminates overstocking and stockpiling thereby reducing capital investment and contributing to a positive bottom-line.

 IoT can change your current asset management practice into an automated, intelligent and unified approach – one that enhances your productivity and improves your bottom line.